Garrafao/phitag/frontend/data/guides/how-to-annotation-manager.md

 ### Adding Annotation Instances

 After creating a phase, you will need to add some annotation instances to your phase.
 To do this, click on the phase and navigate to the "instances" tab.
 Here you can add annotation instances by uploading instance files.
 Note, that the required format of the instance file depends on the annotation task type of the phase.
+For more information on the required format of the instance file, see the [Annotation Standardization Repository](https://github.com/ChangeIsKey/annotation_standardization).

 | ![](/gif/guide/add-instance.gif) | ![](/gif/guide/com-instances.gif) |
 | :------------------------------: | :-------------------------------: |